particle-iot/docs/src/content/en/shared/firmware.md

 - On the Core, this function works on pins A0, A1, A4, A5, A6, A7, D0 and D1.
 - On the Photon, this function works on pins A0, A1, A2, A3, A4, A5, WKP, TX and RX

-The analogWrite function has nothing to do with the analog pins or the analogRead function.
+When used with these pins, he analogWrite function has nothing to do with the analog pins or the analogRead function.

 ```C++
 // SYNTAX